 This veggie soup includes broiled tuna fish head, ginger-white part spring onion-chili mixture and coconut milk… and of course salt and spices.
 I made this ahead of time so I would not wake up that early [to cook] for the pre-dawn meal.
 I also made Egg Sandwich Spread [twice] and Chiffon Cupcakes.
 Salads, smoothies, fruits, chocolate custard, chips, marshmallows and lots of boiled eggs were also served.
 (If you follow me on Instagram, you’d probably know what I prepare.)

 Also, during Ramadan, it is not advisable to watch movies, listen to the music or anything that are not useful [as what others label them].
 It sounds boring, I know.
 I thought no funny moments would take place.
-It seemed that, despite of the sadness I felt on June 30, I still made somebody laugh.
-What’s with June 30, you ask?
+It seemed that despite the sadness I felt on June 30, I still made somebody laugh.
+What’s on June 30, you ask?
 It was my Mom’s 4th year death anniversary.
 During that day, I always feel empty.
 Anyway, let’s go to the funny moment:

 I was in the kitchen doing the dishes and my friend came to me, asking me if I wanted a smoothie.